-Miniature donkeys have been valued in the Mediterranean region for over 2,000 years.
-They were used for draft and transport purposes, and for the power to grind wheat.
-Donkey milk was also utilized as a curative and skin treatment.
-It was said that even Poppea, wife of the Roman emperor Nero, kept a herd of jennets to produce milk for her baths!
+Miniature donkeys originated and have been valued in the Mediterranean region for over 2,000 years.
+They were used as draft animals to carry firewood, deliver fresh bread, pull oar-filled carts from mines, for transportation, and to power grist mills to grind grain.
+Donkey milk was also used as a curative and for skin treatment.
+It is said that Poppea, wife of the Roman emperor Nero, kept a herd of jennets to produce milk for her baths!

-North American breeders have selected their animals as small-sized companion animals, and the market has rewarded such selection.
-At the same time, the breed’s thrifty nature, long life span (25 to 35 years), and easy keeping qualities reflect its past as a sturdy work animal.
+North American breeders have selected their donkeys to be small-sized companion animals, and the market has rewarded such selection.
+At the same time, the breed’s thrifty nature, long life span (25-35 years), and easy-keeping qualities reflect its past as a sturdy work animal.
 The National Miniature Donkey Association is encouraging broad-based selection that includes soundness, fertility, and other performance qualities to conserve the breed’s complete genetic heritage.

 North America boasts 10,000 to 15,000 Miniature Donkeys with numbers increasing.
-However, numbers in the Mediterranean region are disappearing, as these small working donkeys are being crossed with larger breeds.
-For this reason, the donkeys in North America hold global genetic value and merit continued stewardship from breeders in the U.S. and Canada.
+However, numbers in the Mediterranean region are decreasing because these small working donkeys are being crossed with larger breeds.
+For this reason, the donkeys in North America hold global genetic value and merit continued stewardship from breeders in the US and Canada.

 Did you know: